ran-research-lab/earsketch-webclient-2025/README.md

 ### Libraries

-- AngularJS (but we're transitioning to React)
 - Skulpt, for running Python code in the browser
 - DSP.js
 - Ace, for editing code
 - D3.js
 - jQuery
-- lodash
+- Lodash
 - MathJax
 - lunr, for search
 - hilitor, for highlighting search keywords
-- Webpack
+- webpack

 ### Layout

 Everything is under `webclient/`.
 Most of the subdirectories contain resources (audio, images, HTML, CSS).
 Some relevant contents:

 - `webpack.*.js`
-  WebPack configuration files.
+  webpack configuration files.
 See `build-guide-web-client.md` for more details.

 - `tests/`
   - `manual/`